 So, VR’s future was palpable only for moments of stop-and-go.
 Other installations used Oculus CV1 or HTC Vive in standard installations to present prototypes for music concert live broadcasting, architectural simulations based on photogrammetric environments or panoramic video platforms.
 VR Nerds’ multiplayer VR game ‘Tower Tag’ fortunately had its own area set a bit apart from the other booths to escape the tracking turbulences: the arcade shooter based on the Vive system uses specially designed plastic guns for the Vive controllers and real objects set up in the play spaces for better immersion; the game is comparable to a paintball experience where teams of 2 are positioned on a map with watchtowers, taking out the opposition party on other tower platforms in death matches known from e-sport competitions.

 While you could see and experience many Vive and Oculus installations on the general show floor apart from Hall 17, most of those showcased more the actual VR standard technology itself than any sort of special content application with relation to the respective booth’s business theme.

-This year’s partner country Japan is known for it’s unique capability of making a difference and provided the trade show with some extra spices like social VR installations, sport simulations and Kabuki face recognition experiences.
+This year’s partner country Japan is known for its unique capability of making a difference and provided the trade show with some extra spices like social VR installations, sports simulations and Kabuki face recognition experiences.

-CeBIT certainly will change it’s face next year: the annual show will be moved into the summer season and will be reorganized for a more event oriented platform.
+CeBIT certainly will change it faces next year: the annual show will be moved into summer and will be reorganized for a more event-oriented platform.
 VR, AR and Mixed Reality could very well help to promote this transformation by opening up a unique selling point for benchmarking VR, provided that an accurate presentation framework for this new consumer market and business field can be set up.